5 Steps to Closing on Your Home in Georgia

-Most purchase and sale contracts provide for a specific due diligence period during whichso the buyer is able to undertake anycan inspect the property inspections.
+Most purchase and sale contracts provide for a specific due diligence period during which the buyer is able to undertake anycan inspect the property inspections.
 Buyers are encouraged to hire a professional.
 Your real estate agent can assist with this process so that it is completed within the contract’s timeline.
-A home inspector tocan review the condition of the property and provide a detailed report of their findings.
+A home inspector can review the condition of the property and provide a detailed report of their findings.
 Many buyers also perform a termite inspection.
-If the property inspections disclose any necessaryinspection shows needed repairs or other unwanted findings, contracts typically state that the buyer can either terminate the contract and receive theirthe earnest money back, negotiate for repairs or a change in price, or accept the property as-is.
+If the property inspection discloses any necessary inspection shows needed repairs or other unwanted findings, contracts typically state that the buyer can either terminate the contract and receive theirthe earnest money back, negotiate for repairs or a change in price, or accept the property as-is.

 Step 3: Property Appraisal

 Upon expiration of any due diligence period, the lender will order a property appraisal to determine the property’s market value.
 If the home does not appraise for the purchase price, the lender may refuse to approve the loan.
 (For this reason, it is a good idea to include an appraisal contingency in the contract, which would allow the buyer to terminate the contract if the home does not appraise for the purchase price.)